 Lingual Braces

 Lingual braces use titanium brackets bonded directly to the back of each tooth and are used to move them into their correct position.
-While it can take longer than traditional braces since they are harder to adjust, in most cases, lingual braces perform just as effectively as traditional options, if not better.
+While it can take longer than traditional braces since they are harder to adjust, in most cases, lingual braces perform just as effectively as traditional options.
+Also, because of their positioning, lingual braces limit food traps that can result from conventional treatments with wires and brackets on the front of your teeth.

 Related post: Quickest Way to Straighten Teeth.